Pants on the Ground: Production

-Chart performances
+Chart performance

 Live performances

 Platt performed the song outside of the 2010 Grammy Awards ceremony.

 The song was performed at the American Idol finale by Platt, accompanied by William Hung, and a crew of dancers who dropped their pants as part of the act.

 During some concerts, Florida-based Christian rock band Among the Thirsty, performs a verse from "Pants on the Ground" during the song "One Sound."

 The song returned to American Idol on April 7, 2016 (for a short moment during the series finale), as an interjection performance while "No" by Meghan Trainor was sung by other American Idol alumni.

 Parodies

 Several celebrities performed the song, in the days that followed the original airing of Platt's audition.
 This included late night talk show host Jimmy Fallon, who performed a version of the song while also impersonating Neil Young on his show Late Night with Jimmy Fallon.
 NFL quarterback and Green Bay Packers legend, Brett Favre, was also caught leading the Minnesota Vikings in a performance of the song in their locker room (following their game against the Dallas Cowboys in the 2009–10 NFL playoffs).

 Today hosts Meredith Vieira, Matt Lauer, Al Roker and Ann Curry also organized a performance of the song.
 Additionally, Canadian MLA T. J. Burke performed a rendition of the song in criticizing Progressive Conservative opposition leader David Alward, during a session of the New Brunswick provincial legislature.
 Platt himself made a subsequent appearance on ABC's The View on January 18, 2010 (where he performed the song in its entirety).

 "Pants on the Ground" was also sung during WWE's 2010 Royal Rumble PPV event, in a backstage segment between Theodore Long, Cryme Tyme, Ranjin Singh and The Great Khali.
 Tyler Perry as his character Mabel "Madea" Simmons, performed the Madea remix to this song in the play Madea's Big Happy Family, which he had written for the stage.